site map

 Popular selling prices

-Some ebook sellers report more ebooks sell in the range of $8 to $15 than above or below those prices.
-Think about what you would be willing to pay if you were the customer.
-It the book is information the customer needs now and can't find elsewhere, you can probably collect a higher price for as long as no one is selling lower priced ebooks that compete with similar subject matter.
+If the book is information the customer needs now and can't find elsewhere, you can probably collect a higher price for as long as no one is selling lower priced ebooks that compete with similar subject matter.
+The more your book is considered a resource, the more you can ask.

 No portion of this material may be published, resold or reproduced in any form including electronically for any purposes.